Anemy/GameXfer/README.md

   - title `String`
   - description `String`
   - views `Number`
+  - author `String` - The username of the creator of the thread.
   - type `String` The type of thread.
 The types are defined in the shared constants.
   - mostRecentCommentTime `Date`
   - mostRecentCommentAuthor `String`